 Labor, described by economic historian Karl Polanyi in 1944 as a "fictitious commodity," is the lynchpin of any economy.
-As human capital is bound up in questions of justice, prosperity, dignity, and national identity, the issue of labor intersects with many of the agenda and policy priorities in this Economic Roadmap.
-In Lebanon, the importance of labor as social and economic resource is especially high, given that the country has comparatively low stores of exploitable finite resources such as hydrocarbons and metals.
-Furthermore, the crucial value and need for protection of human capital for the country has been highlighted by the events of 2020.
+As human capital is bound up in questions of justice, prosperity, dignity, inclusion, and national identity, the issue of labor intersects with many of the agenda and policy priorities in this Economic Roadmap.
+In Lebanon, the importance of labor as a social and economic resource is especially high, given that the country has comparatively low stores of exploitable finite resources such as hydrocarbons and metals.
+The destruction of financial assets and constructed capital in course of the crisis years of 2020 onwards has further highlighted the importance of human capital as a resource for rebuilding the national economy.
+This observation remains valid despite the outmigration of Lebanese professionals and workers in the past three years, but shows the great need to protect human capital and stop further brain drain in 2023.

-According to a recent international assessment of holistic wealth by the World Bank, human capital constitutes Lebanon's biggest wealth-generator.
+According to an international assessment of holistic wealth by the World Bank, human capital constitutes Lebanon's biggest wealth-generator.
 However, estimates of the size and composition of the Lebanese labor market remain uncertain due to the lack of watertight data.
 Likewise, labor policy, as well as projections of future Lebanese labor realities, needs, and opportunities-in the context of rapidly evolving global digitization, or the digital transformation of economies-leaves much to be desired.
 This makes it crucial to develop our human capital and preparedness for the labor uncertainties of coming decades.